Verification

 FAFSA Information to Be Verified

-The following is a list of documents and information that the Office of Financial Aid or ProVerifier+ may request for applicants who complete a Free Application for Federal Student Aid (FAFSA) and are selected for Verification by the U.S. Department of Education.
+The following is a list of documents and information that the Office of Financial Aid may request for applicants who complete a Free Application for Federal Student Aid (FAFSA) and are selected for Verification by the U.S. Department of Education.
 Information is to be verified for the applicant and, if applicable, his/her parent(s) or spouse.
-Filing the 2022-2023 FAFSA is applicable to Fall 2022, Spring 2023, and Summer 2023 semesters and tax year 2020 information is required to be reported.
-Filing the 2021-2022 FAFSA is applicable to Fall 2021, Spring 2022, and Summer 2022 semesters and requires the reporting of tax year 2019 information.
+Filing the 2025-2026 FAFSA is applicable to Fall 2025, Spring 2026, and Summer 2026 semesters and tax year 2023 information is required to be reported.
 Please note that financial aid cannot be finalized if verification is not completed; as a result, students will be responsible for paying all tuition and other charges.

 Information to Be Verified - The required information may differ from student to student.
-ProVerifier+ will inform each student which specific information must be verified.
-Follow the instructions in your email regarding document submission and customer service inquiries.
+Follow the instructions in your email and upload documents through Financial Aid Self Service.

 - Adjusted Gross Income (tax filers only)